infracost/docs/docs/guides/actions_migration.md

 1. Remove the Terraform and Terragrunt dependencies:
     - Delete any `hashicorp/setup-terraform` or `autero1/action-terragrunt` steps as Infracost now parses the HCL code directly, so it does not depend on these.
     - Delete any step that runs `terraform` or `terragrunt`, e.g. "terraform init", "terraform plan" and "terraform show" are no longer needed.
-    - If you are not using the [fetch usage from CloudWatch](/docs/features/usage_based_resources/#fetch-from-cloudwatch) feature, delete any steps that set cloud credentials.

 2. Bump the version of the `infracost/actions/setup` action from `v1` to `v2`: